The Canadian Baseball Hall of Fame and Museum Board of Directors consists of 14 people.

 Tammy Adkin – Secretary – Manager, Guelph Museums

-Jordan Schofield – Treasurer – worked at PwC for over three years in an audit and assurance role, managing client relationships as well as audit teams.
+Jordan Schofield – Treasurer – worked at PwC for over four years in an audit and assurance role, managing client relationships as well as audit teams.
 Attended Wilfrid Laurier University for Bachelor of Business Administration.
 Graduated with Honours of Accounting in 2013.

 Julie Docker-Johnson – Owner, The Flower Shop and More